ahmedwael19/Virtual-Memory/README.md

 31********************16******************7***************0
 ***********************************************************
 ```
-Other specifics include the following:
+Other specifics include the following: <br />
 • 28 entries in the page table <br />
 • Page size of 28 bytes <br />
 • 16 entries in the TLB <br />